ashesh-0/Disentangle/README.md

 Rec L1:-0.536763 Rec L2:-0.427336
 RMSE L1:0.1432 L2:0.1607
 PSNR L1:20.79 PSNR L2:28.16
+The validation loss is quite bumpy and training loss is quite smooth.

 Adding dropout: tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M6-S0-L0/1 Rec:-0.624432 KL:nan
 Rec L1:-0.661199 Rec L2:-0.588311
 RMSE L1:0.1298 L2:0.1379
 PSNR L1:21.00 PSNR L2:29.46
+The validation is relatively smooth.

+Since with dropout, things started working better, the question would be that how is the performance with dropout on single optimizer case. rutn /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/12:

 ## Another idea is that make it a proper VAE.
 Just keep the penultimate layer having channels 2 and enforce a loss on one of them and the loss on the final output.

 It will be a VAE with one additional constraint on the penultimate layer.

 Since I know that the batch normalization is probably the reason why training performance becomes so very different in notebook depending upon whether I do model.eval() or not, it might make sense to train a model without batch normalization.

-The validation loss is quite bumpy and training loss is quite smooth.